geez0219/website-ng/src/assets/branches/r1.0/tutorial/beginner/t06_network.md

         return torch.mean(data)
 ```

+<a id='t06backend'></a>

-### Example for using `fe.backend`
+### Example Using `fe.backend`
-Users don't need to handle the backend issue if they use imported `TensorOp` or customize their `TenosorOp` using `fe.backend` API function because they are design to handle both backend.
+You don't need to worry about backend consistency if you import a FastEstimator-provided `TensorOp`, or customize your `TenosorOp` using the `fe.backend` API.
+FastEstimator auto-magically handles everything for you.

 ```python